New York Magazine

 2 Desbrosses St., nr.
 Hudson St.; 212-625-2600; apogeeevents.com

-One of the most popular event spaces in Manhattan, this indoor-outdoor event space is usually booked a year in advance for weekends.
-The 15,000-square-foot skylight-lit penthouse with views of the Hudson River and the Empire State Building seats up to 300 guests with dancing (or 400 without).
-Prices—which include an open bar, wedding cake, and dinner—are $160 to $255 per person.
+One of the most popular event spaces in Manhattan, this indoor-outdoor venue is usually booked for weekends a year in advance.
+The 15,000-square-foot skylight penthouse, with views of the Hudson River and the Empire State Building, seats up to 300 guests with dancing (or 340 without).
+Prices, which include a five-hour open bar, wedding cake, and dinner, are $230 to $320 per person.

 The Water Club Restaurant

-Spring and summer fêtes here are often held on the outside deck with the Manhattan skyline as a backdrop.
-The upper deck, which seats up to 80 for dinner, or in the River Room, which seats up to 180 for dinner and has space for dancing, are also available.
-From $150 per person.
+Spring and summer fêtes here are often on the outside deck with views of Manhattan, Queens, and Brooklyn as a backdrop.
+Cold-weather weddings are indoors on the upper deck, which seats up to 80 for dinner, or in the River Room, which holds as many as 180 for dinner and dancing.
+From $165 per person.